sasha-gutierrez/Aerofit-Customer-Behavior-Analysis/README.md

 - KP281 and KP481 customers share a similar profile: 60% are partnered, average usage is three times per week, and self-rated fitness is 2, with planned weekly miles approximately 85. **Using these characteristics to build targeted campaigns for customers with similar needs, would help AeroFit reach relevant audiences with more tailored product messaging.**
 - KP281 customers with middle income, medium fitness, and medium usage show the strongest similarity to KP481 customers. **When new customers match this profile, the Customer Service team should consider recommending the KP481 treadmill as a higher-tier option, to increase mid-level product sales.**
-- KP781 accounts for 22.2% of total purchases, the lowest among the three products. **Enhancing marketing for the KP781 treadmill by positioning its advanced features toward higher-income, higher-fitness customers.**
+- KP781 accounts for 22.2% of total purchases, the lowest among the three products. **Enhancing marketing for the KP781 treadmill by positioning its advanced features toward higher-income, higher-fitness customer segment identified in the analysis.**

 ***